Pennsylvania Route 65: Lawrence County

 In downtown Ellwood City, PA 65/PA 288 intersect the eastern terminus of PA 351 just north of the Beaver–Lawrence county line.
-North of PA 351, PA 65/PA 288 meet the western terminus of PA 488; at that junction, PA 65/PA 288 make a 90-degree-angle turn to the west and another turn to the north.
+North of PA 351, PA 65/PA 288 meet the western terminus of PA 488; at that junction, PA 65/PA 288 make a 90-degree turn to the west and another turn to the north.
 After crossing the Connoquenessing Creek, the PA 65/PA 288 concurrency comes to an end while PA 65 travels north as North Street, then turns to the east to become Line Avenue, and then shifts towards the north as New Castle Road then becoming Ellwood Road.

 In Shenango Township, PA 65 intersects the southern terminus of PA 388 at a "Y" intersection.
 South of New Castle, PA 65 interchanges with US 422.
 PA 65 enters the city of New Castle as East Washington Street traveling on a northwest course.
 At mile marker 50.8, PA 65 intersects US 422 Business which was the former northern terminus of PA 65.
 In February 2007, PA 65 North was extended to terminate in downtown New Castle at the intersection of PA 108 and PA 168, both signed as Croton Avenue.